BogiHsu/Tacotron2-PyTorch/README.md

 - tensorboardX

 ## Preprocessing
 Currently only support LJSpeech dataset.
-No need to preprocess if you use the dataset with 22050 sample rate.
+No need to do preprocessing if you use the dataset with 22050 sample rate.

 For traing with different sample rate, you should deal with the audio files yourself and modified `hparams.py`.